mcalgaro93/benchdamicWorkshop/README.md

 Docker installation.
 In order to access this, you need to first install [Docker](https://docs.docker.com/engine/install/) on your own computer.
-Once you have done that, you can then load the Docker container for this workshop by starting Docker.
+Once you have done that, you can then load the Docker container for this workshop by starting Docker and writing the following line in your terminal:

-## To use the container

 ```
 docker run -e PASSWORD=<choose_a_password_for_rstudio> -p 8787:8787 ghcr.io/mcalgaro93/benchdamicworkshop